Transaction documentation

 GET

-request to /transaction endpoint will return the current list of pending transactions.
+A HTTP GET request to /transaction endpoint will return the current list of pending transactions.

 POST

-request with Authorization using JWT to /transaction will allow you to propose your own transactions.
+A HTTP POST request with Authorization using JWT to /transaction will allow you to propose your own transactions.

 Fields